 Cover Letter Tips

-Like the resume, the cover letter is a sample of your written work and should be brief (preferably one page), persuasive, well reasoned, and grammatically perfect.
+Like your resume, a cover letter is a sample of your written work and should be brief (preferably one page), persuasive, well-reasoned, and grammatically perfect.
 Before crafting your cover letters, review the following tips and consult the sample cover letters.

 A good cover letter

 - Tells the employer who you are and what you are seeking;

 - Shows that you know about the particular employer and the kind of work the employer does (i.e., civil or criminal work, direct client service, “impact” cases, antitrust litigation);

 - Demonstrates your commitment to the work of that particular employer;

 - Conveys that you have something to contribute to the employer;

 - Shows that you and that employer are a good “fit;” and

 - Tells the employer how to get in touch with you by email, telephone, and mail.

 Hiring attorneys and recruiting administrators use cover letters to